theirc/airbel/src/_projects/sesame-seeds.md

   latitude:
   longitude:
 description: >-
-  In this historic effort, IRC and Sesame Workshop help children whose lives have been uprooted by the Syrian war to build brighter futures.
+  In this historic effort, IRC and Sesame Workshop have partnered to help children whose lives have been uprooted by the war in Syria to build brighter futures.
 hero_image: /uploads/hero-sesame.jpg
 featured_image: /uploads/irc-muppets-2.jpg
 featured_video_url: 'https://youtu.be/yy7z8PUxNDY'